dataLanced/dataLanced.Github.io/NBA_Case_Study_Project.md

 Here are just some of the things that I took away from my interactions with the data:

-- Nikola Jokic, Jayson Tatum, Josh Giddey and Draymond Green are very interesting and productive outliers considering the position that they play.
+- Both Nikola Jokic and Jayson Tatum are very dominant outliers.
 - Anthony Edwards is very similar to Zach Lavine and Donovan Mitchell but at least 5 years younger!
 - Sacramento Kings have the best 3-point shooting power forwards in the league!
 - Joel Embiid and Demar Derozan stand out a lot!
 Find out why!